Robust and Adaptive Door Operation with a Mobile Robot: Learning the Door Kinematic Model

 In general, computing this probability is difficult.
-Applying the Laplace approximation and assuming a uniform prior for the models, it can be estimated in terms of the Bayesian Information Criterion (BIC): where:{ {} $\triangle BIC_{m}=BIC_{m}-\min\left\{BIC_{m}\right\}^{M}_1$}, and: The first term accounts for the likelihood of the fit, and the second term for the model complexity; smaller $BIC$ are preferred.
-Thus, model selection can be reduced to selecting the model with the lowest $BIC$:
+Applying the Laplace approximation and assuming a uniform prior for the models, i.e. probability of model $M_m$ of being the true model before having observed any data, it can be estimated in terms of the Bayesian Information Criterion (BIC): where:{ {} $\triangle BIC_{m}=BIC_{m}-\min\left\{BIC_{m}\right\}^{M}_1$}, and: The first term accounts for the likelihood of the fit, and the second term for the model complexity; smaller $BIC$ are preferred.
+Thus, model selection can be reduced to select the model with the lowest $BIC$: